 I didn’t watch the ‘denouement’, partly because it was so brutally predictable, and also because I always feel that the actors/auteurs who create such spectacles want as many people to be watching their movie as possible, just as the Islamic State beheading moviemakers do, and I refuse to give them that satisfaction.

 And it isn’t only them.
 Because even as the Kouachi brothers and Amedy Coulibaly were making the use of their fifteen minutes of fame to project their ‘statement’ to a global audience, other scripts were also being written on newspaper front pages, Internet sites and rolling news tickers with titles like ‘terror in France’, or ‘terror in Paris: a blow against freedom’ or ‘three days of terror’ or ‘France’s 9/11’.

-These terror-movie scripts also contained depressingly familiar components; the shallow politicians talking in terror-cliches and exuding shocked innocence and indignation as they pledge to ‘stand firm’ and ‘unite against terror’; the inane proclamation of ‘our’ values,; the binary distinctions between us and them, civilisation and barbarism; the incessant reminders of the need to remain vigilant and the validation of our global state of emergency and the threat we face etc.etc.
+These terror-movie scripts also contained depressingly familiar components; the politicians talking in terror-cliches and exuding innocence and outrage as they pledge to ‘stand firm’ and ‘unite against terror’; the inane proclamation of ‘our’ values,; the binary distinctions between us and them, civilisation and barbarism; the validation of our global state of emergency and the threat we face etc.etc.